Mapping the Labyrinth: A No-Mucking-About Beginner’s Guide to Starting Out as a Writer

 UNDERSTANDING DRAMA.

-If you don’t know how sentences work, or the difference between an adverb and a noun, then you’re the equivalent of an electrician who doesn’t know how to screw in a lightbulb.
+If you don’t know how sentences work, or the difference between an adverb and a noun, then you’re the equivalent of an electrician who doesn’t know how to wire up a plug.
 The boring nuts-and-bolts stuff like prepositions and conjunctions are the bedrock of craft.
 Grab a book on grammar and style, break out the index cards and learn like you’re studying for a medical exam.
 You done?
 Great.
 Now you can proofread.
 Now you can copy-edit.
 Now you’ve diversified your writing skillset, which can land you other freelance gigs while working your own projects.

 Learn your medium, whether that’s fiction or cinema or poetry or comics.
 Learn its history, its techniques, its limitations, its politics, its potential.